arpan8/interview-questions/database/readme.md

 **Unique key:** It's a key that can identify each row in the table as the primary key but it can contain one null value

 * Every table can have more than one Unique key

+**Candidate key** A table may have more than one combination of columns that could uniquely identify the rows in a table; each combination is a candidate key.
+During database design you can pick up one of the candidate keys to be the primary key.
+For example, in the supplier table supplierid and suppliername can be candidate key but you will only pick up supplierid as the primary key.

 ## 18. What is the difference between BETWEEN and IN operators in SQL?